 If we compare 2018 with 2017, we can see that the real estate market gradually recovered.
 The transaction volumes rose, with a higher demand for newly launched projects.

 Volume transactions took up in 2017 and the number of sold units reached similar levels as of 2013.
-This resulted into the steep price increases we saw in 2018.
+This resulted in the steep price increases we saw in 2018.

-The increase is linked with the improvement in the overall economy as Singapore’s GDP growth rate improved in 2017.
+The big increase in 2017 was linked with the improvement in the overall economy as Singapore’s GDP growth improved.
 At the same time, the unemployment rate decreased.

 Still, the market remained in a recovery mode in 2017, with high vacancy rates that kept buyers cautious.

 Singapore’s Property Market in 2018 – What happened?